Where do I pick up my payroll check?

 - A student is eligible for the FICA exemption for employment which continues during normal school breaks of five weeks or less as long as the student is otherwise eligible for the exemption on the last day of classes in the academic period preceding the break and is eligible to enroll.
 The last day of the classes will be the last day of finals for the calculation of the five-week period.

 - A student who works immediately before and/or after an academic term in which the pay periods fall partially or wholly in the academic term is eligible for the tax exemption for those services performed.

-- Students working one-half of standard hours each pay period will maintain exemption status.
-Students working in excess of one-half of standard hours each pay period are not eligible to receive the exemption.
+- Students working 70% or less of standard hours each pay period will maintain exemption status.
+Students working in excess of 70% of standard hours for 3 pay periods are not eligible to receive the exemption.